dpalanivelu/RepData_PeerAssessment1/PA1_template.md

     }
 }

-# Aggregate the steps per day with the imputed values
+# Compute aggregate steps per day with the imputed values
 stepsperdayimpute <- aggregate(steps ~ date, activitydata, sum)

 # Draw a histogram of the value